 Ramey's numbers are not only incorrect about investment returns, but also winding down your investments when retired.
 Dave suggests you should be able to spend 8% of your portfolio a year in retirement.
 From recent studies, even the original 4% gold-standard might be too high.

 Combining both inaccuracies from Dave is very dangerous.
 If you use them to estimate the amount needed to retire, you will severely underfund your retirement.
-I didn’t even get into his recommended 100% stock allocation, and the risks associated with it.
+I didn't even get into his recommended 100% stock allocation and the risks associated with it.

-Listen to Dave’s investing advice at your own peril.
+Listen to Dave's investing advice at your own peril.
+Want to learn how to get into the stock market? click here.